 We're from Minnesota, so we get our share of days where we're stuck indoors, whether it's from rain or snow.
-Sometimes you just have to make the best of it!
+Sometimes you just have to make the best of it and create your own indoor entertainment!
 If you or your family are feeling an onset of the indoor blues, we have some fun suggestions for indoor activities to turn that frown upside-down!

 1. Cozy Up With a Good Book

-Books are a wonderful way to pass the time, and there are a variety of books for all ages to enjoy!
+Reading books are great things to do on a rainy day, and there are a variety of books for all ages to enjoy!
 Dr. Seuss books, Eric Carle books, and Little Golden Books are wonderful literary classics for small children.
 They are also a great way to introduce your young children to reading.
 Even if your little ones are too young to read on their own, you can still read to your children, and it's so good for them!
 If you enjoy looking more at the art on the pages than reading, perhaps you would be more interested in a pop-up book or a book filled with concept art from one of your favorite movies.
 (You might even learn some new tidbits to take with you on trivia night!)
 For people that enjoy reading on their own, there are still plenty of other books and book series for those bookworms that know they can easily tear through a 200-page novel.

 2. Have a Board Game Night